How Egypt became the greatest superpower of the ancient world

 The deserts flanking the Nile Valley, while harsh and inhospitable, acted as natural barriers.

+As such, it provided a level of easy protection against foreign invasions.
 Finally, the Mediterranean Sea to the north offered opportunities for maritime trade, opening Egypt to the wider world.

 River Nile

-© History Skills
+The winding River Nile at sunset. © History Skills

-It's rigid political structures
+Its rigid political structures

 At the apex of this structure was the Pharaoh, a divine ruler who held absolute power.